prometheus/prometheus/docs/feature_flags.md

 `--enable-feature=concurrent-rule-eval`

-Rule groups execute concurrently, but the rules within a group execute sequentially; this is because rules can use the output of a preceding rule as its input.
+By default, rule groups execute concurrently, but the rules within a group execute sequentially; this is because rules can use the output of a preceding rule as its input.
 However, if there is no detectable relationship between rules then there is no reason to run them sequentially.
+When the `concurrent-rule-eval` feature flag is enabled, rules without any dependency on other rules within a rule group will be evaluated concurrently.
 This can improve rule reliability at the expense of adding more concurrent query load.
 The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals` which is set to `4` by default.